St James Church, Devauden

-St James' Church began its life as Devauden school built by James Davies in 1814 at the expense of the Duke of Beaufort.
-It was the first national school in Monmouthshire.
+St James' Church began its life as Devauden School and was built by James Davies in 1814 at the expense of the Duke of Beaufort.

 St James' Church is there for you - providing the routine regular services as well as being there for Weddings, Christenings, Funerals, Christmas & Easter.

 The Church needs your support - currently, it costs more than £6000 a year just to keep the doors open.